On this pageSynopsisInstallationrenderpagebuildpropsasthelpStatic sitesLayoutsData filesPage partialsOverviewDiscoveryProtocolcreated hookmounted hook

 build

 Walks the pages directory recursively, renders every .vue file as a full HTML page, and writes results to the output directory.
 The directory hierarchy is preserved.
+Supports external directives for custom element transformations.

 htmlc build [-strict] [-dir <path>] [-pages <path>] [-out <path>] [-layout <name>] [-debug] [-dev <addr>]